nick-ducker/TerminalApp/docs/development_log.md

 It's definitely an interesting experience to try and design every aspect of every method in your head, explain it and write a test for it, before you start coding it!

+The next steps will be to start writing the code to pass the tests.
+Only once all of the tests are passing, will I start looking at my implementation plan.

 ### 23/4/20
 * *0930 :* Debugged unit tests
 * *0950 :* Wrote first status update